Margekoorep/WoTech_team35/README.md

 **Zanda:**
+Hi!
 I am from Latvia.
 As most of all I am new in programming.
 Still a lot to have to learn and practice but already have gain valuable knowledge in reading codes in java and python.

 Currently I am working as a business analyst but till now have not had to code therefore this knowledge is valuable and I hope I can apply it more in my work or transition to IT – which is one of my goals.